boostercloud/booster/docs/README.md

 boost new:command CreateProduct --fields sku:SKU displayName:string description:string price:Money
 ```

 The generator will automatically create a file called `CreateProduct.ts` with a TypeScript class of the same name under the commands directory.
 You can still create the command manually.
 Since the generator is not doing any *magic*, all you need is a class decorated as `@Command`.
-Anyway, we recommend you to use the generator as much as you can because it handles the boilerplate code for you.
+Anyway, we recommend you always to use the generator, because it handles the boilerplate code for you.

 Note:
 > Running the command generator with a `CommandName` already existing, will override the content of the current one.
 Soon, we will display a warning before overwriting anything.
 Meantime, if you missed a field, just add it to the class because in Booster, all the infrastructure and data structures are inferred from your code.